Nightsd01/ObjectRecognition/README.md

 The neural network is run uses iOS' new CoreML to efficiently run in real time.

+## Testing the Model
+To test the iOS application, I would recommend using Google Images, trying categories like 'sunflower', 'rose', 'wolf', 'clouds', and so on.

 ## Training the Model
 I have included the tensormodel.mlmodel file in the DeepLearning directory.
 This is a fully trained model.
 However, if you would like to train this model on your own computer, you can find the files in the TrainModel directory.